robpataki/greensock-rails/README.md

 **To include the required GSAP files in your application, simply require them in `application.js`:**

   //= require TweenMax
   //= require easing/EasePack

 **To include the GSAP jQuery plugin in your application, use:**

   //= require jquery.gsap.js

+## Versioning

+The versioning of the gem follows the original versioning of GSAP, so:

+`greensock-rails-1.11.4 = gsap-js-1.11.4`

 ## Contributing

-This is my first Ruby gem ever, so most probably the code won't be perfect.

 Please do open an issue if you find code smell, or anything that can be improved around the Ruby gem's code.